How to Set Boundaries When an Elder Loved One Moves In

 Hire Outside Help

 The sandwich generation is overworked and stressed, having to handle their careers, managing their families and caring for a loved one at the same time.
 Hiring help is important to ensure that you can continue playing the roles you have undertaken.
 While your elder may resist outside help, it is important to set those boundaries up prior to moving him or her in with you.
 Whether he or she agrees with it or not, you need to do what is going to work for you and your family.
-You shouldn’t feel bad about hiring help, and the good thing is that home care aides can be hired on an as needed basis for as little or as much time as you need.
+You shouldn’t feel bad about hiring help, and the good thing is that home care providers can be hired on an as needed basis for as little or as much time as you need.